disha-p08/BEC456B_LIC_4NI24EC045/Exp1_CS_amplifier/CS_Amplifier.md

 ![DC_opnt1](images/DC_opnt_1.png)

-Here, Id = 153uA.
-For Id to be 200uA, we alter the value of W
+Here, ID = 153uA.
+For ID to be 200uA, we alter the value of W

 ![DC_opnt2](images/DC_opnt2.png)

-With having L = 180nm and W = 1530.65nm, the drain current Id = 200uA is calculated and verified.
+With having L = 180nm and W = 1530.65nm, the drain current ID = 200uA is calculated and verified.

 **Calculated: W = 1090nm ; Id = 153uA**